TomBrown123/HAWK_UnitreeA1/README.md

 #### librealsense SDK:

 - This is the SDK for the D435i Camera.
-- If you want to use the SDK you must kill the `RobotVisionSyst` process first.
+- If you want to use the SDK you must first kill the `RobotVisionSyst` process.
 - Type `realsense-viewer` into the terminal to access the realsense viewer program.
 Here you can view all the different possible camera streams from the d435i as well as a 3d pointcloud stream.
 - You can also upgrade the camera firmware through this software, but it is currently set to the correct firmware for the **librealsense** SDK and **ROS-Wrapper** version installed on the A1.
 - The **Realsense SDK** also includes some examples which are already compiled in the **/home/unitree/librealsense/build/examples** folder
 - To run them, just type the name of the file in the terminal, for example `rs-capture` which launches a window with a colour, depth, gyro and accelerometer stream
-- Each example also has a [readme](https://github.com/TomBrown123/librealsense/tree/master/examples) file containing a code break down found in **/home/unitree/librealsense/examples**
+- Each example also has a [readme](https://github.com/TomBrown123/librealsense/tree/master/examples) file containing a code break down.

 #### Realsense ROS-wrapper

 - The ros-wrapper is located in **/home/unitree/catkin_ws/src/realsense/realsense2_camera** and also contains many example roslaunch files.
 - Type `roslaunch realsense2_camera rs_capture` into the terminal to stream all camera sensors and publish them on the appropriate ROS topics.
 - These streams can then be visualised through Rviz.
-- Refer to the realsense2_camera [readme](https://github.com/TomBrown123/realsense-ros/tree/ros1-legacy) for a detailed guide on the usage of the ROS Wrapper.
+- Refer to the **realsense2_camera** [readme](https://github.com/TomBrown123/realsense-ros/tree/ros1-legacy) for a detailed guide on its usage.

 #### The Gesture Recognition demo